luckypoem/moesocks/README.md

 Notes
 ------

-There's a bug that prevents remote from working correctly with GFW, thanks Prof Fang!
+There's a bug that prevents remote from working correctly with GFW.
+Thanks, Prof Fang!

 You should use the original Python implementation of [shadowsocks] on the remote server if your primary goal is to bypass internet censorship in China.